-- 1. New Rent Cost.

-- 2. Storage.

-- 3. Professional Moving Company Charges and Van Rental at cost.

-- 4. Mileage Mileage reimbursed at the rate Pennsylvania state employees were reimbursed in effect at the time of travel.

-- 5. Common Carrier Fares.

-- 6. Lodging while in transit up to \$75 per night.

-- 7. Utility Connection Fees.

-- 8. P.O.
-Box set-up and Monthly Rental Fees up to one year.

-- 9. Childcare.

-- 10. Tolls/Parking.

-- 11. Rental of passenger vehicle up to \$30 per day.

-- 12. Gas Reimbursement for Official Rental Vehicles, i.e., U-Haul.
+- 1. New Rent Cost. - 2.
+Storage. - 3.
+Professional Moving Company Charges and Van Rental at cost. - 4.
+Mileage Mileage reimbursed at the rate Pennsylvania state employees were reimbursed in effect at the time of travel. - 5.
+Common Carrier Fares. - 6.
+Lodging while in transit up to \$75 per night. - 7.
+Utility Connection Fees. - 8.
+P.O.
+Box set-up and Monthly Rental Fees up to one year. - 9.
+Childcare. - 10.
+Tolls/Parking. - 11.
+Rental of passenger vehicle up to \$30 per day. - 12.
+Gas Reimbursement for Official Rental Vehicles, i.e., U-Haul.

-- 13. Rental Application Fee.
+13. Rental Application Fee.

 - 1. Copy of New Lease listing victim/claimant as the Lessee. - 2.
 Copies of all itemized bills and receipts related to the relocation in the name of the claimant that include the name, address and telephone number of the provider, the date of service and the type of service provided. - 3.
 A verification letter explaining the immediate need for relocation from a representative of a human service agency, law enforcement, or medical provider.
 If a letter cannot be furnished, identify an individual and the agency they are from so VCAP may contact to verify this need.
-Advocates who file claims online can simply check the radial button in DAVE to indicate that they are verifying the need.